docsforadobe/javascript-tools-guide/4 - User-Interface Tools/localization-in-scriptui-objects.rst

 text.
 You can localize the display strings in any ScriptUI object simply and efficiently, using the global localize function.
 This function takes as its argument a localization object containing the localized versions of a string.
-For complete details of this ExtendScript feature, see "Localizing ExtendScript strings" on page 224.
+For complete details of this ExtendScript feature, see :ref:`localizing-extendscript-strings`.
 A localization object is a JavaScript object literal whose property names are locale names, and whose property values are the localized text strings.
 The locale name is an identifier as specified in the ISO 31